-Not that long ago, a friend of mine, who is a project manager for a large company, was complaining about never being able to complete a project for his organization, since he is more than often transferred from one project to another, depending on priority changes.
+Not that long ago, a friend of mine, who is the project manager of a large company, was complaining about never being able to complete a project for his organization.
+The reason behind this is that he is usually transferred from one project to another, depending on priority changes.
 Recently, another acquaintance of mine was wondering about how to evaluate the impact of team changes on the proceedings of the project.
 According to her, such changes involve significant consequences, but she does not know how to evaluate them.

 Companies are said to be more agile and they wish to become able to regularly change priorities.
 Those changes bear consequences, everyone knows it, but how can we evaluate them?

 A simple method was created to answer that question: CoCoMo (Constructive Cost Model).
 There is a model which enables to estimate the effort of a software project depending on several parameters.
 That model was conceived by Barry Boehm and his team, and it keeps evolving at USC, the University of South California.
 The calibration has been done on a large number of projects.

 Coefficient b is close to 1 and gathers influent factors in relation with the organization’s maturity.